hephaestus-compiler-project/thalia-popl-eval/README.md

 the JSON files corresponding to `com.google.guava:guava` library are found in `package-data/com-google-guava-guava/json-docs/`.

-In what following,
+In what follows,
 we will use the above two libraries as a reference for re-running our evaluation.
 You can use an arbitrary number of libraries, but bear in mind that more libraries translates to higher evaluation times.

+**NOTE:** To fully re-compute the results of our paper, we could use all `95` packages, but then the total time we will require to run everything will exceed 6 weeks in a single powerful machine.

 ## Bug Database

 We provide an SQLite database (see the file `database/bugdb.sqlite3`) that contains information about the bugs discovered by `thalia` during the evaluation.
-This database is initialized based on the SQL script stored into `database/bug_schema.sql`.
+This database is initialized based on the SQL script stored in `database/bug_schema.sql`.
 The bug database consists of three tables, namely `CompilerBug`, `Feature`, and `CompilerBugFeatures`.